How do smart thermostats work?

 Most smart thermostats cost between £100 and £200, but some will have add-ons such as installation which push the cost up.
 The majority of options shouldn't require professional installation, but make sure you check whether the installation is within your capabilities before purchasing.

-How does a smart thermostat benefit you?
+How does a smart thermostat benefit me?

 The ability to remotely control a home's temperature appeals to those with hectic schedules.
 For instance, if you have a late-running meeting, there's no reason to heat an empty home - or maybe you're on holiday and realise you've forgotten to turn off the heat.
 Smart thermostats mean that resolving any heating errors takes just a few taps on your smartphone.

 Smart thermostats don't directly save you money in the way switching energy supplier can.
-However, they provide the ability to heat your home more efficiently which should save you in the long run.
+However, they provide the ability to heat your home more efficiently which should save you money in the long run.
 You will also receive reports about your usage, which can help you better understand your heating usage, and adjust your behaviour and preferences accordingly to save money.
-For more ways to cut your energy usage around the home, check out our energy-saving guides.

 There are various smart thermostats available from different manufacturers.
 We take a look at some of them below: